lisaconnect1234/MicrosoftTakeHome/SolutionNotes.md

 - I decided to use Python language for this project, since I am interested in learning Python.
 Some of the code at my curent job is in Python and the language efficiently peforms calculations.
 Also, I thought it would be a good fit for performing the distance calculations needed for this project.
 I chose to use Flask WSGI Web application framework to create the api, since it is a lightweight framework with the ability to scale up to complex applications.

- - I used Visual Studio Code and the Flask debugger for unit testing.
+ - I used Visual Studio Code IDE and debugger for unit testing.

 - One of the first things I did was research what formula to use to find the closest coordinates to the input latitude and longitude.
 I found the haversine algoritm was a recommended algorithm.